fru-io/docs-live/docs/typo3-getting-started.md

 ## Install the DDEV-Live GitHub app
 Grant DDEV-Live access to your selected repositories.
 1. In your browser, navigate to [https://dash.ddev.com](https://dash.ddev.com).
 2. If prompted, click the **Login With Github** button and log in to GitHub if needed.
 The DDEV-Live UI displays.
-(You are likely already viewing this guide in the UI at [https://dash.ddev.com/docs/getting-started/](https://dash.ddev.com/docs/getting-started/)).
 3. In the **Important Links** section on the dash homepage, click the **Install Github App** link.
 A GitHub configuration page displays.
 4. Choose the personal or organization account where you want to install the app, then select the repositories you want DDEV-Live to access and click Install. *You or the organization must own the repositories*.